Essay film / still image video, 8:00 min, 2024

 On Instagram I see accounts that archive footage of "Comfy rooms and safe, familiar places found online” also called “Dreamcore” or “Nostalgiacore”.
 I notice how the pictures from the accounts correspond more to how I remember my own childhood, than the photographs I try to take myself of the real places.

-“You’re finally home” looks at virtual realities of social media and internet trends interconnecting with nostalgia, dreams and familiarity and introduces them through the lens of liminality.
+“You’re finally home” looks at social media and internet trends interconnecting with nostalgia, dreams and familiarity and introduces them through the lens of liminality.

-In the essay “You’re finally home” familiar places of childhood are revisited and internet found material infiltrates a fragile and deeply personal point of view.
+In the essay “You’re finally home” familiar places of childhood are revisited and internet found material infiltrates a personal point of view.
 They enter the world of digital collective memory constructed from TV, cinema and the internet, or “third memory” as described by Bernard Stiegler and internalize the eerie through this contradiction.
-Our relationships with places, imaginary or tangible, and how we manage to keep in touch and seek for security through them interact with an immaterial, cold aspect of adulthood.
+Our relationships with places, imaginary or tangible, and how we manage to keep in touch and seek for security through them.
 The permanence and the generic nature of digital material combined with the sense of transience and softness that nostalgia suggests, generate the liminality that describes the video as a whole.